melezhik/outthentic-dsl/README.md

 # Multiline expressions

 ## Multilines in check expressions

-When generate and execute check expressions parser operates in a _single line mode_ :
+When parser parses check expressions it does it in a _single line mode_ :

-* check expressions are treated as single line strings
+* a check expression is always single line string

-* input text is validated by given check expression in line by line way
+* input text is parsed in line by line mode, thus every line is validated against a single line check expression

 Example.

+    # Input text

+    Multiline
+    string
+    here

 Dsl code: